 Assistant Educational Psychologist, Samantha Griffiths, and Rowena Leary, who is currently completing a PhD in Educational Psychology both Samantha and Rowena switched to studying psychology after starting out their careers in the legal profession.

-Speaking on her motivation for making the transition from Defence Litigator to Educational Psychologist, Samantha referred to her desire to better understand people.
+Speaking on her motivation for making the transition from Defence Litigator to Assistant Educational Psychologist, Samantha referred to her desire to better understand people.
 Similarly, Rowena explained how her professional background in law and her life-long interest in psychology motivated her to study a psychology conversion course and now a PhD, whilst also teaching part-time with us.

 Choosing an MSc Conversion in psychology allows you to explore your areas of interest within psychology as well as gaining a broader insight into the field itself.
 When considering a conversion course, it’s important to research the course itself and ensure that it aligns with your interests and career goals.